iocfinc/Grab-AIforSEA/README.md

 ## Results

 Below are some of the results I got from the model training.
 The individual model predictions are shown below.
-Do not that this looks fairly close to the actual and the reason for that is because I am updating at every time step.
+Do note that these plots looks fairly close to the actual and the reason for that is because I am updating at every time step.
 The results would be somewhat less fit to the encoded demand if it was updated every 5 steps.
 The walk forward was also done with constant updates to the true value.
 Using the predictions of the model to predict the next sequences would act as a negative feedback cycle.
 The errors in the forecast of the models simply get magnified the further we go with the observations.

 ## LSTM Model